slimecog/checks-for-understanding/module-2/backend/week_one.md

 17. What's a migration?

-a migration creates a change to the existing database system. create a table, change a table, wtc.
+a migration creates a change to the existing database system. create a table, change a table etc.

 18. When you create a migration, does it automatically modify your database?